sheilawangari/AirBnB_clone/README.md

-# AirBnB Clone - The Console
+# AirBnB Clone

 ## Description

 This is a team project that is part of the ALX Software Engineering Program curriculum.
+The goal is to build the fullweb application: AirBnb Clone.

+## 1. AirBnb Clone - The Console
 It is the first step towards building the full web application: AirBnB Clone.

 In this first step we: